IB Physics Gravitational Force Between Objects

 IB Physics Diffraction

-This tutorial sheet is about diffraction, a concept that is not widely understood.
+This tutorial sheet is about diffraction, a concept that is sometimes misunderstood.

 1. State the definition of diffraction.